Upcoming EPR Deadlines

 Max daily penalty (California)

-Fees are per kg.
+Fees are per pound.
+Less weight = fewer pounds reported = lower fees.
 A 10% weight reduction = 10% fee reduction.
-No eco-modulation needed.
+No eco-modulation needed — it's a direct 1:1 savings.

 See All 7 Reduction Strategies →